hyperledger-labs/perun-doc/source/go-perun/new_tutorial/setup/perunclient.rst

     }

 Let us do this step-by-step.

     #.
 We use the `PrivateKey` to create the client's wallet and account with the simple wallet (`swallet`) provided by go-perun
-    #. `swallet.NewTransactor()` will allow us to generate valid transactions with an account.
+    #. `swallet.NewTransactor()` will generate valid transactions with an account.
 We need a `signer` to specify how `transactor` will sign.
-We want to sign EIP155 transactions on our local chain, therefore, we create an `EIP155Signer` object with ganache's default chain id 1337.
+We want to sign EIP155 transactions on our local chain.
+Therefore, we create an `EIP155Signer` object with ganache's default chain id 1337.
 Then we call earlier described `createContractBackend()` with the `transactor` and `ETHNodeURL`.
 This generates the `ethClient` and the contract backend `cb`.
     #.
-Next, we want to generate the `adjudicator` responsible for judging, which means allowing to close the Payment Channel.
+Next, we want to generate the `adjudicator` responsible for judging and ultimately allowing us to close the Payment Channel.
 We can use `channel.NewAdjudicator()` for this.
 It takes the contract backend `cb`, and the adjudicator contract address `AdjudicatorAddr` as arguments.
 Additionally, a receiver and sender address.
 The receiver is the on-chain address that receives the withdrawals, therefore for both the client's account address.
     #.
 Via `setupNetwork()`, we generate the earlier described `listener` and `bus`.
 Besides the account, it takes the `host`, `PeerAddresses` and `DialerTimeout` from the given `PerunClientConfig` as arguments.
 The `host` identifies the client on-chain.
 The `PeerAddresses` are necessary for peer-to-peer communication.
 The `DialerTimeout` is the maximum amount of time that is waited for a network connection (TCP dialer).
     #.
-Further, we create the `funder` by giving the contract backend, the account address and `AssetHolderAddr` to previously detailed `createFunder()`.
+Further, we create the `funder` by giving the contract backend, the account address, and `AssetHolderAddr` to previously detailed `createFunder()`.
     #.
-Finally, we create `stateChClient`, our State Channel Client used as the central controller to interact with the state channel network, e.g., to propose channels to others.
+Finally, we create `stateChClient`.
+Our State Channel Client is the central controller to interact with the state channel network, e.g., to propose channels to others.
 We wrap the components inside the `PerunClient` struct and return them to conclude `setupPerunClient()`.

 .. code-block:: go